phunanon/JSUno/README.md

 # JSUno
-A Javascript implementation of Uno, using WebRTC for multiplayer gameplay Try at: https://phunanon.github.io/JSUno/
+A Javascript implementation of Uno, using WebRTC for multiplayer gameplay.

+Try at: https://phunanon.github.io/JSUno/